149203/mikezetlow/src/pages/how-i-made-100000-playing-online-poker/index.md

 These conditions don't occur that frequently.
 But when they do, it would be a mistake to not take the money.

-In the end, the expected value of this play is 78 cents.
-The expected value of folding is $0.
+In the end, the expected value of this play is 0.78 big blinds.
+The expected value of folding is 0.